Credit Union National Association

-The Credit Union National Association, commonly known as CUNA (pronounced "Cue-Nuh"), is a national trade association for both state- and federally chartered credit unions located in the United States.
-CUNA provides member credit unions with trade association services, such as lobbying, regulatory advocacy, professional development, and professional services management.
-The organization operates out of its headquarters in Washington, D.C., and an operations center in Madison, Wisconsin.
-CUNA's president and chief executive officer Jim Nussle has led the organization since September 2014.
+The Credit Union National Association, commonly known as CUNA (pronounced "Cue-Nuh"), was a national trade association for both state- and federally chartered credit unions located in the United States.
+CUNA provided member credit unions with trade association services, such as lobbying, regulatory advocacy, professional development, and professional services management.
+The organization operated out of its headquarters in Washington, D.C., and an operations center in Madison, Wisconsin.
+CUNA's president and chief executive officer Jim Nussle led the organization since September 2014 and now leads its successor organization, America's Credit Unions.

-It was founded at a meeting in Estes Park, Colorado as a replacement for the Credit Union National Extension Bureau.
+CUNA was founded at a meeting in Estes Park, Colorado as a replacement for the Credit Union National Extension Bureau.
 The first director was Roy F. Bergengren.

+America’s Credit Unions

+On August 1, 2023, the association’s board of directors announced its intent to merge the association with the National Association of Federally-Insured Credit Unions, forming a new entity called America's Credit Unions.
+The merger became effective as of 2024 and longtime CUNA CEO Jim Nussle is the president and CEO of the new association.

 Services and support

 CUNA is supported through dues paid by credit unions through their local league dues and fees generated from services provided.
 CUNA has previously operated a for-profit "CUNA Services Corp."
 However, many of the pass-through services, such as credit card processing and individual retirement account (IRA) administration, have been sold to other vendors.

 CUNA also houses eight CUNA Councils - national organizations for credit union professionals.
 Run by and for credit union professionals, Councils target their networking, information and programs to key areas of credit union management.

 Prior to 2016, a credit union was required to be a member of its local state credit union league in order to qualify for benefits and services from CUNA, but that is no longer a requirement.